37th Annual Chicago Sprints

 - Hosted By Lincoln Park Boat Club

 The Lincoln Park Lagoon is a private, protected waterway that has been the host of competitive rowing races for over 100 years.
 Since 1980, the Chicago Sprints has grown to become one of the largest summer rowing events in the Midwest.
-It is a 1000 meter, classic side-by-side Henley-style race that occurs over two days.
-With the Chicago skyline in the background and the ample park space around the lagoon, every participants and spectators will enjoy this unique venue.
+It is a 1,000 meter, classic side-by-side Henley-style race.
+With the Chicago skyline in the background and the ample park space around the lagoon, every participant and spectator will enjoy this unique venue.

-Trailers will be permitted access to the regatta site on Friday, July 11 from 4:00 pm until 7:00 pm, unless otherwise scheduled.
+Trailers will be permitted access to the regatta site on Friday, July 7 from 10:00am until 7:00 pm, unless otherwise scheduled.
 Or they may arrive on Saturday or Sunday morning after 6:00 am.
 Due to Chicago Park District requirements, a LPBC representative must be present when pulling onto the lawn.
 IMPORTANT: ALL trailers MUST not pull onto the lawn without plywood underneath the wheels in order to protect the grass.
 No trucks or cars may remain on the grass in the trailer area.
 LPBC will provide the necessary supplies upon arrival.
-If your trailer driver is running late or is lost, s/he can call Katherine Johnson, Chairwoman Chicago Sprints at (614) 519-5015.
+There will be a dedicated phone number for last-minute trailer directions contact close to the event date.

 Trucks must be detached from their trailer and may be parked either in the Northeast section of the zoo lot (just east of the entrance gate), or outside of the zoo lot entirely if you choose to save money on parking fees.
 Some free street parking exists in the neighborhood, but tends to fill early.